 But with that progress comes change.

-In this Big Day of Training session, Compression Care co-founder Steve Lewig and Senior Case Manager Claudia Dixon walk through how the new Medicare standard is reshaping:
+In this Big Day of Training session, Compression Care co-founder Steve Ludwig and Senior Case Manager Claudia Dixon walk through how the new Medicare standard is reshaping:

 - Garment selection strategies